bradleytaunt/btxx.org/pages/wiki/cgit.md

 # cgit

 This page contains a comprehensive guide to setting up cgit on NearlyFreeSpeech.

-It is assumed that you already have an account with NFS and also have access to a "site" online.
+**Important**: It is assumed that you already have an account with NFS and also have access to a "site" online.

 Most of the following has been lifted from [NearlyFreeSpeech cgit application walkthrough](https://members.nearlyfreespeech.net/wiki/Applications/Cgit) but has been tweaked and updated.